StackVista/stackstate-docs/use/health-state-and-event-notifications/configure-view-health.md

 4. Select a **Configuration function** to use to calculate the view health.
    * You can use the standard view state configuration function or [create your own](/configure/topology/view_state_configuration.md).
    * For details of the available configuration functions, go to **Settings** &gt; **Functions** &gt; **View Health State Configuration Functions**.
 5. Provide any required arguments.
 These will vary according to the view health state configuration function selected.
-For example, for the standard [MINIMUM HEALTH STATES](#minimum-health-states) configuration function:
+For example, for the default [MINIMUM HEALTH STATES](#minimum-health-states) configuration function:
-    * **minCriticalHealthStates** - Set to at least `1`.
-The number of CRITICAL (red) health states required for the view to report a CRITICAL health state.
+    * **minCriticalHealthStates** - Set to at least **1**.
+This is the number of CRITICAL (red) health states required for the view to report a CRITICAL health state.
-    * **minDeviatingHealthStates** - Set to at least `1`.
-The number of DEVIATING (orange) health states required for the view to report a DEVIATING health state.
+    * **minDeviatingHealthStates** - Set to at least **1**.
+This is the number of DEVIATING (orange) health states required for the view to report a DEVIATING health state.
 6. Click **UPDATE** to save the new configuration to the view.
    * The view health will update immediately.